“So, to remember our changing garden, we

 HERB PROPAGATION & CULTIVATION- New areas available for planting: expand medicinal herb collection from a few specimens (for propagation) to a small planting (for harvest) of important species.
 Landscaping with herbs (vines, shrubs, trees, etc) Planting / germination experiments / record keeping.
 Experiments w/cultural practices (Eg danggui).
 Prepare & submit herb samples for analysis.
 Trial marketing of fresh herbs.

-INTENSIVE FRUIT & VEG – New coldframes, greenhouses: ‘kitchen garden’, modelled on oriental and French intensive food production.
+INTENSIVE FRUIT & VEG – New coldframes, greenhouses: ‘kitchen garden’, modeled on oriental and French intensive food production.
 Make compost / develop vermiculture / experiment with compost tea, burnt earth-biochar, urine & wood-ash fertilizer.
 Inaugurate intensive fruit production on new S facing terraces: cordons, espaliers / propagation including grafting / landscaping with fruit (hedges, arbors, strawberry walls)

 WILD GARDEN – Complementary to above: develop harvesting, propagation and semi-cultivation methods and calendar for a wide variety of edible & medicinal plants naturalized here.
 Develop selected choice wildfood plants as ‘gourmet’ crops.
 Increase offerings of seeds & plants of wildfood species.